yuchenlichuck/tp/docs/UserGuide.md

 * `list d/2020-06-17 t/12:00-13:00` <br/>
 Lists the `tasks` that fall on the given date (`2020-06-17`) and within the given time frame (`12:00-13:00`)

-#### 3.4.6 - List By Category, Date & Time
+#### 3.4.6.
+List by Category, Date & Time

 List tasks by category and date and time.
 **Usage**: `list c/<CATEGORY> d/<DATE> t/<TIME>`
-* It is okay to list `tasks` in a specific date and specific time range in a  specific category.
+* `tasks` in a specific date and specific time range in a  specific category.
 However, the `class` category cannot be shown, since these don't have date values.
-* It is okay to list `tasks`  just in a specific date/dates in a specific category.
+* `tasks`  just in a specific date/dates in a specific category.
 However, the `class` category cannot be shown, since these don't have date values.
-* It is okay to list `tasks` and `classes`  just in a specific time range in a specific category.
+* `tasks` and `classes`  just in a specific time range in a specific category.
 All `categories` can be shown.

 Examples: <br/>
 * `list d/2020-06-17 t/12:00-13:00 c/todo` <br/>